 - The options on the ballot will be those candidates who have nominated themselves and have not yet withdrawn, plus None Of The Above.
 If None Of The Above wins the election then the election procedure is repeated, many times if necessary.

-The decision will be made using the method specified in section
+The decision will be made using the method specified in §A.5

-§A.6 of the Standard Resolution Procedure.
-The quorum is the
+of the Standard Resolution Procedure.
+The quorum is the same as

-same as for a General Resolution (§4.2) and the default
+for a General Resolution (§4.2) and the default option is

 None Of The Above.

 - The Project Leader serves for one year from their election.